Saspian/Saspian/README.md

 # 👋 Hi there, I'm Sanjay

-- 💻 I work as a Fullstack Developer at Dimitra technology
+- 💻 I'm studying MSc.
+Business Informatics at Philips University, Marburg, Germany
-- 🔭 Currently working on Microservices architecture
+- 🔭 Currently working on portfolio projects and will be live very soon
-- 🌱 Recently into learning Microservices
+- 🌱 Recently into DSA in pythons and AI/ML tools
-- 🥅 2024 Goal: Cloud Certification (AWS/GCP/Azure)
+- 🥅 2025 Goal: Cloud Certification and deploying portfolio projects

 ### Connect with me: